 The logistics of leaving your pet at home while you’re on a trip are tricky, but taking a cat or dog aboard an airplane can be even trickier.
 For one thing, you’ll need to find a carrier that’s comfortable enough for an hours-long flight and meets your airline’s individual size requirements for bringing a pet in the cabin.
 Or, if an animal is too large for in-cabin travel, you’ll need an option suitable for the climate-controlled cargo hold.
-The TSA does not have general guidelines for pet carriers, but carriers typically go through an X-ray machine (while pets must go through a metal detector, just like their owners), so it’s also a good idea to bring a leash or harness, so your pet doesn’t break loose at security.
+The TSA does not have general guidelines for pet carriers, but carriers typically go through an X-ray machine (while pets must go through a metal detector, just like their owners), so it’s a good idea to bring a leash or harness, so your pet doesn’t break loose at security.

-This is assuming your pet is allowed on a plane in the first place.
-The Strategist spoke to 16 vets and other animal experts about what to know when flying with pets, and Jamie Freyer, a veterinarian and guest contributor at Honest Paws, told us that airlines have more restrictions than ever on pet travel since the pandemic.
+This is assuming that your pet is allowed on a plane in the first place.
+The Strategist spoke to 19 vets and other animal experts about what to know when flying with pets, and Jamie Freyer, a veterinarian and guest contributor at Honest Paws, told us that airlines have more restrictions than ever on pet travel since the pandemic.
 Many have size restrictions on which pets can travel in the cabin, says Keston Smith, medical director at Bond Vet.
-Depending on your airline and destination, your pet may also need proof that they’re healthy enough to fly and up-to-date on vaccinations.
+Depending on your airline and destination, your pet may need proof that they’re healthy enough to fly and up-to-date on vaccinations.

 Because there are so many variables, you should book your flight first.
 Some airlines limit the total number of pets allowed on each flight, so it’s important to buy a ticket as early as possible.
-Then you can choose a carrier and prep your pet for the flight.
-“Pets are often less stressed when there is some familiarity with their surroundings,” explains Annette Louviere, a veterinary consultant at Whistle.
+Then you can choose a carrier and prep your pet for travel.
+“Pets are often less stressed when there is some familiarity with their surroundings,” says Annette Louviere, a veterinary consultant at Whistle.
 “Of course, once you get to the airport, you lose most of that control, but acclimating your pet to the carrier prior to travel can help greatly.”
 To help your dog or cat form a positive association with their temporary home, Gayle Martz, creator of the Sherpa bag, suggests using the carrier to transport your pet to a familiar place like a park or coffee shop.

 Read on for what to look for when choosing an airplane-friendly carrier for your furry friend, or use the handy links below to jump directly to our picks.